Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Under a White Sky by Elizabeth Kolbert
+1. Four Lost Cities by Annalee Newitz
 2. Sea of Tranquility by Emily St. John Mandel

-### Current Book Completed Count as of 1/7/25
+### Current Book Completed Count as of 1/13/25

-Non-fiction - 1\
+Non-fiction - 2\
 Fiction - 1